 These credit hours must be completed prior to full matriculation into the program.

 - Criteria for admission to the entry-level MSOT degree

 - Three letters of recommendation from former professors, employers or supervisors familiar with the applicant’s professional or service experiences.
 These may be from religious or community leaders but not relatives or personal associates.
 Essay Questions.
-Using a 12-point font, double spacing and a maximum of 2-pages; respond to the following questions.
-What is occupational therapy?
-What do you expect to gain from an occupational therapy education?
-Why do you want to study occupational therapy at Alvernia University?
-Scores submitted from a graduate entrance exam such as the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT).
-This requirement will be waived for Alvernia alumni, and other students who have earned a bachelor’s degree within 5 years prior to submitting an application.
-A minimum of 100 hours of observation of occupational therapy practitioners working in a clinical setting is required.
+Using a 12-point font, double spacing and a maximum of 2-pages, please explain why you wish to pursue a degree in occupational therapy (include discussion of your current and long-term professional goals), and identify personal and professional strengths you believe will facilitate your success as an OT student.
+A minimum of 20 hours of observation of occupational therapy practitioners is required.
+Virtual or in-person observations will be accepted.
 Please download the site observation form and fill out appropriately.
-(The requirement for 100 hours of observation is waived for the 2021-2022 admissions cycle.)
 Additional evidence for success as a graduate student such as academic or professional awards, special certificates, continuing education, or completion of specialized examinations (not required but encouraged).

 - Retention and Progression

 The criteria for retention and progression in the entry-level MSOT degree are dependent upon: